wighawag/stratagems/docs/contracts/Stratagems.md

 | ---- | -----------
 | positions | cell positions to collect from

-### **resolve**
+### **reveal**

-called by player to resolve their commitment  this is where the core logic of the game takes place  This is where the game board evolves  The game is designed so that resolution order do not matter
+called by player to reveal their moves  this is where the core logic of the game takes place  This is where the game board evolves  The game is designed so that reveal order does not matter

-*sig hash*: `0x145165a9`
+*sig hash*: `0xd4019783`

-*Signature*: resolve(address,bytes32,(uint64,uint8)[],bytes24,bool)
+*Signature*: reveal(address,bytes32,(uint64,uint8)[],bytes24,bool,address)

-function resolve(address player, bytes32 secret, tuple(uint64 position, uint8 color)[] moves, bytes24 furtherMoves, bool useReserve)
+function reveal(address player, bytes32 secret, tuple(uint64 position, uint8 color)[] moves, bytes24 furtherMoves, bool useReserve, address payee) payable

 | Name | Description
 | ---- | -----------
 | player | the account who committed the move
 | secret | the secret used to make the commit
 | moves | the actual moves
-| furtherMoves | if moves cannot be contained in one tx, further moves are represented by a hash to resolve too  Note that you have to that have enough moves (specified by MAX_NUM_MOVES_PER_HASH = 32)
+| furtherMoves | if moves cannot be contained in one tx, further moves are represented by a hash to reveal too  Note that you have to that have enough moves (specified by MAX_NUM_MOVES_PER_HASH = 32)
 | useReserve | whether the tokens are taken from the reserve or from approvals.
 This allow player to keep their reserve intact and use it on their next move.
 Note that this require the Stratagems contract to have enough allowance.
+| payee | address to send ETH to along the reveal

 ### **withdrawFromReserve**